vcflib/vcflib/doc/vcfannotate.md

 ```

+options:
+    -b, --bed   use annotations provided by this BED file
+    -k, --key   use this INFO field key for the annotations
+    -d, --default  use this INFO field key for records without annotations

 Intersect the records in the VCF file with targets provided in a BED file.
 Intersections are done on the reference sequences in the VCF file.